Quicklist: Carpet Fiber and Pile Options

 - The second most popular carpet color is gray, which is used in 24% of bedrooms.

 - The third most popular is brown, coming in at 6.27% of bedrooms.

-FYI, we used bedrooms for the analysis because that’s bedroom’s most common flooring is carpet.
+We used bedrooms for the analysis because the most common flooring for bedrooms is carpet.